 Although there is a train station at Onzain with direct links to Paris, I can’t help but urge you to have a car with you.
 The road links are good and there is so much to see in the area, in addition, although there is a small shop on site you would be silly not to use either the Lidl or Casino supermarkets just down the road; a car is recommended.

-If you are coming from the ports on the English channel and driving down through France you have a number of options, of course I accept that many of you will use GPS to get you to Onzain but why not take in the beautiful countryside on the way?
-At the bottom of this page I’ll give you a link to my route from St Malo, you never know it may inspire you!
-If you’re looking to work out your crossings I’ll pop some links to the ferries and Eurotunnel at the bottom of the page.
+If you are coming from the ports on the English channel and driving in France, you have a number of options.
+Of course, I accept that many of you will use GPS to get you to Onzain, but why not take in the beautiful countryside on the way?
+To make life a little easier for you, at the bottom of this page I’ll give you a link to my route from St Malo…you never know it might inspire you!
+If you’re trying to work out which ferry to take, I can also give you links to help you with that.
+I prefer to travel with Brittany Ferries, but there are others which may be more useful to you.

-Flights do come in to Tours which is only 45 minutes but of course you’ll need to make your way across so car hire is another option.
+Flights do come in to Tours which is 45 minute away, but of course you’ll need to make your way across to Domaine de Dugny, so car hire is recommended.

 You are right in the heart of the Loire Valley here, on your doorstep you will find chateaux and small villages as well as tourist attractions.